Freight Shipping from Baltimore to Greensboro

 How much does it cost to ship freight from Baltimore to Greensboro?

-Full truckload (FTL) rates from Baltimore, MD to Greensboro, NC currently range from $789-$973 for a standard dry van load over the 367-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Greensboro, NC currently range $789-$973 (roughly $2.17-$2.65 per mile over 367 miles).
 LTL shipments typically cost $402-$712 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Greensboro?

-Standard FTL transit from Baltimore to Greensboro is approximately 7 hrs by truck over 367 miles.
+Standard FTL transit from Baltimore to Greensboro is approximately 7 hrs by truck over 367 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Baltimore to Greensboro freight?